Three AS9100 certified contract manufacturing suppliers discuss their strategies for ensuring product quality and safety.

 Complex Work Requires Design and Engineering Expertise

-Because of the complexity of its work, design and engineering expertise, as well as the ability to collaborate with customers, is important to WBI.
+Design and engineering expertise, as well as the ability to collaborate with customers, is important to WBI because of the complexity of its work.
 The company added this capability over time, as its reputation grew with its aerospace customers, Wasiuta said.
 Today, WBI’s team includes design engineers, stress analysts, and highly skilled CAD operators who can work in the 3D CAD realm and produce drawings that its customers want to see.

 “We’ve got a good capability right now; we know how to do design in the aerospace realm,” he said.
 “We have the software that our customers are using, and we understand how they design.
-We have the ability to talk their language, to do it in a way that they’re familiar and comfortable with.
+We can talk their language and do it in a way that they’re familiar and comfortable with.

 “Being a design capable supplier to aerospace companies is a demanding thing all on its own,” he continued.
 “Some companies just provide designs.
 We do that, but we also back it up with an in-house fabrication capability.
 So, our customers can have a one-stop shop: They can get the design done here and then they can send their representatives out at a later point and look at it being built, which is of value to our customers as well.”